Deep Identity-aware Transfer of Facial Attributes: Experimental Results

 \subsection{Global attribute transfer}

-We consider two global attribute transfer tasks, i.e., "gender" and "age".
-For "gender" we only consider the case "male$\_$to$\_$female".
-And for "age" we only consider the case "older$\_$to$\_$younger".
-Fig.~\ref{global_results} shows the transfer results by DIAT, which validate the effectiveness of DIAT for global attribute transfer.
-Even gender transfer certainly causes the modification of the identity, as shown in Fig.~\ref{global_results}(a), our DIAT-A can still retain most identity features, making the transfer result similar with the input image by identity.
-Fig.~\ref{cmp} compares our DIAT with CNAI~\cite{li2016convolutional}, and the results by DIAT are visually more impressive.
+We consider two global attribute transfer tasks, \ie, \emph{gender transfer} and \emph{age transfer}.
+For \emph{gender transfer}, we only evaluate the model for \emph{male-to-female}.
+For \emph{age transfer}, we only test the model for \emph{older-to-younger}.
+Fig.~\ref{global_results} shows the transfer results, and our DIAT is also effective for global attribute transfer.
+Even \emph{gender transfer} certainly causes the change of the identity, as shown in Fig.~\ref{global_results}(a), our DIAT can still retain most identity-aware features, making the transfer result similar to the input image in appearance.
+Figs.~\ref{cmp} and~\ref{cmp_v2} show the results by our DIAT, CNAI~\cite{li2016convolutional}, IcGAN and VAE/GAN.
+Compared with the competing methods, the results by our DIAT well exhibit the desired attribute, and are of high visual quality with photo-realistic details.
+Finally, we also note that for \emph{gender transfer} our DIAT is able of adjusting the hair length due to the introduction of adaptive perceptual loss.